Single-slit diffraction and the Heisenberg principle for position and momentum: Experimental setup

-Each single device of the experimental setup is fixed on an optical bench {Fig.\,\ref{fig2}}.
-We use laser light of the spontaneous and stimulated emission between the $3s^2$ and $2p^4$ states which results in a wavelength of $\lambda_0=\text{632.82 nm}$, the typical operating wavelength of a HeNe-Laser (power: $\text{1 mW}$).
-The monochromatic laser beam of 480 $\mu$m dia\-meter is projected on the slit, while the intensity of the beam is adjusted by a polarization filter.
-The width of the slit is $\Delta x = 124 \pm 2 \mu$m.
-It is initially measured with a microscope, verified by evaluation of the diffraction pattern and again measured after the experimental run has passed.
+We apply laser light of the spontaneous and stimulated emission between the $3s^2$ and $2p^4$ states which results in a wavelength of $\lambda_0=\text{632.82\ n}$m, the typical operating wavelength of a HeNe-Laser (power: $\text{0.5 m}$W).
+The intensity of the beam is controlled by a polarization filter and subsequently collimated (see {Fig.\,\ref{fig2}}).
+The fixed width of the slit is $\Delta x = 109 \pm 2\ \mu$m and the focal length of the thin lens is $f = 200.5$ mm.

-The intensities of the diffraction patterns are measured by a Charge-Coupled-Device Sensor (CCD-Sensor, Toshiba TCD1201D).
-It is located at the distance of $L = 257 \pm 1$ mm behind the slit.
-The CCD consists of 2048 pixels (picture element), which are arranged in a line in $x$-direction transverse to the beam.
-It is a light-sensitive integrated circuit that stores and displays the data for an image in such a way that each pixel converts the image-information into an electrical voltage $U_i$.
-The intensity of the partial image per pixel is measured in an electrical potential which is related to the number of photons reaching the pixel.

-The measurement range and the resolution of the CCD-Sensor is given by the number of pixels ($N = 2048$) and the size of a single pixel $\delta x = 14 \mu $m.
-Each measurement takes place in a darkroom to prevent adventitious light.
-In agreement to the dark signal voltage of the data sheet \cite{Datsheet}, the average electrical voltage defines the baseline and is within the range of $U= 1.4 \pm 0.4$ mV.
-To avoid measurement errors proceeding from systematical inhomogeneities of the CCD, we carefully considered a homogeneous illumination.
-There we found that the photo response non-uniformity of the sensor also is within the small range of $\Delta U=\pm 0.4$ mV.
-Compared to the effective range of $U_{max}=4.5$V output voltage this results in a very small relative systematic error.\\

-A single measurement consists of a snapshot of 2048 pixels of the diffraction pattern which is symmetrically centered around the pixel $1024$.
-Thus, every snapshot consists of a data array $(U_1,U_2,...,U_N)$, while the corresponding transverse deflection from the optical bench is $x_i = (i-N/2)\,\delta x$, $i=1,2,...,N$.
-The exposure time for one snapshot is adjusted to 1.25 ms and the sample size is chosen by $M=1500$ arrays.
-Therefore, we obtain high statistics within a short measurement time.